UTS-eResearch/hpc_examples/mpi/README.md

 ## Typical Results

-The list of prime found will be in the file primes.dat
+The list of prime found will be in the file primes.txt

 Find all primes up to 100,000,000